sUNC-Utilities/docs.sunc.su/docs/About/Integration-Suite/Widget/postMessage-API/README.md

 # `postMessage`

 !!! info "Notes on `#!ts postMessage`"
-    This function **only applies to websites embedding the sUNC Widget** via `<iframe>`.
+    This function **only applies to websites embedding the sUNC Widget** via an `#!html <iframe>`.
 It allows you to dynamically interact with the widget by sending messages from your host page.

 `#!ts postMessage` sends a typed message to a sUNC Widget iframe, allowing you to control its behaviour.